Helping the Planet with my small business

 So why am I telling you this?

-Well, I’ve been doing some research lately to see if there is anything more I can do to be pro-active with my commitment to the environment within my business.
+Well, I’ve been doing some research lately to see if there is anything more I can do to be pro-active with my commitment to the planet and environment within my business.
 This is where BUGLIFE comes in.

 Sir David Attenborough